Skip to content

 sudo apt install incus

-Once installed, you can use the command below to verify that Incus is available on Ubuntu.
+Once installed, use the command below to verify that Incus is available on Ubuntu.

 💻Code